ncphillips/makersasylum.com/sdg-school.md

     * Program Summit

     Download the S.T.E.A.M School 2018 Report below
+- template: file-download
+  file: "/uploads/SS18 Report.pdf"
+  button_text: STEAM School 2018 Report
+  has_form: false
 - template: title
   title: How it works?
 - template: body-copy
   content: |-
     As a participant you can opt to attend either for 2 weeks (Module 1) or 4 weeks (Module 1 + 2) of the program.

     Eligibility for Module 2 will be based on a selection criteria of projects which are high impact prototypes.
 Candidates whose projects don't get selected and have choosen the 4 Week module while applying will be reshuffled to these high impact projects.
+This way candidates get an opportunity to learn outside the framework of their ongoing projects and also get to contribute and test their skills
 - template: title
   title: Program Fee
 - template: body-copy